Hairy Bikers Green Curry Recipe

 • small handful of fresh basil leaves, roughly torn

-How To Make Hairy Bikers Green Curry
+How To Make Green Curry

-1. Sauté the chicken and peppers: Heat the oil in a large non-stick saucepan, frying pan, or wok.
+1. Cook the chicken and peppers: Heat the oil in a large non-stick saucepan, frying pan, or wok.
 Add the sliced chicken breasts and pepper strips.
 Stir-fry for 1 minute until the chicken is lightly sealed.

 Hairy Bikers Green Curry Recipe